32

 – jrdioko

-Dec 7, 2011 at 17:29
+Commented Dec 7, 2011 at 17:29

 • 1

 @jrdioko: yes; adentro sometimes is also used as en la parte interior (in the interior), but this use is common in certain regions of Latin America.
-Dec 7, 2011 at 17:34
+Commented Dec 7, 2011 at 17:34

 • Está mal.
 Primero que nada, hoy por hoy ambas se pueden intercambiar en casi todos los contextos.
 Pero adentro ya significa hacia + dentro, por lo tanto estás usando la única combinación que está mal: hacia + adentro.
 Lo correcto es hacia dentro